ericnost/ericnost.github.io/digitalconservation_observatory.md

 title: Digital Conservation - observatory Tutorial

 ---
-## Tutorial: observatory
+## Tutorial: web-observatory

 This is a Python package for collecting and analyzing webpages.
-While there are many Python packages for individual components of a website-based content analysis, observatory is designed to provide a full set of tools for an entire project:
+While there are many Python packages for individual components of a website-based content analysis, web-observatory is designed to provide a full set of tools for an entire project:
 * handling credentials
 * automated searching Google for relevant webpages (and, previously - before changes to the platform's data access policy - searching Twitter for relevant links posted in tweets)
 * crawling websites from a list of topic domains